EstebanSuarezCalvo/SO/processes.md

 - A process running in kernel mode can be preempted if a higher priority process apears ready
 - All kernel data structures must be protected by more sophisticated means (like semaphores)

-More complex mechanisms are needed in miltiprocessor systems
+More complex mechanisms are needed in miltiprocessor systems.

 ## Data structures